jackwmccall/Data-Analytics-Portfolio/Pharma Spending Mini Case Study.md

 # -Mini SQL Case Study- Pharmaceutical Drug Spending by Country

+For the following mini case study I will be looking at a dataset provided from the Organisation for Economic Cooperation and Development (OECD).
+This specific dataset covers pharmaceutical drug spending by country including information such as total spent per year, percent makeup of GDP, and USD spent per capita.

+***

 ### 1. How many distinct countries exist in the dataset?

 ````sql